trotelalexandre/slippage-slicer/README.md

 1. **Install the tool**:

    - Clone the repository to your local machine.
    - Install the dependencies with: `npm install`

 2. **Configure your wallet**:

    - Add your private key to the .env file.
 This will allow SlippageSlicer to interact with your wallet and execute trades on your behalf.

 3. **Prepare the Parameters**:

    The tool needs parameters like:

-- **Token addresses**: The tokens you want to swap.
+   - **Token Addresses**: The tokens you want to swap.
    - **Amounts**: The amount of tokens you wish to trade.
-- **Interval time**: The time interval between each trade.
+   - **Interval Time**: The time interval between each trade.
    - Other necessary parameters related to your trades.

 4. **Build and start the tool**:

    - Build the project by running: `npm run build`
    - Once built, start the tool with: `npm run start`

 ## How it works ⚙️